meat-app-hack/research-and-training-net/README.md

 #### How to use

-For more detailes about wirtual environment installation and using the MeatNet check [there](https://github.com/meat-app-hack/nft-predictor)
+For more detailes about virtual environment installation and using the MeatNet check [there](https://github.com/meat-app-hack/nft-predictor)

 For the further NFT market analysis [see also](https://www.kaggle.com/simiotic/ethereum-nft-analysis)